Sjoerd-Bo3/talks-example/2025-02-27/src/slides.md

 But there's a solution to solve this problem.
 We can make these boundaries safe.
 Let's see how.
 -->

 ---
+layout: bullets
+themeColor: green
+---

+# Consequences of Runtime Mismatches

+- Unhandled exceptions crashing the application
+- Downstream bugs from corrupted state
+- Security vulnerabilities when sanitization fails
+- Loss of trust from end users

+---
 layout: statement
 themeColor: green